Energy companies lead US stocks slightly higher; oil surges

-U.S. stocks edged higher in early trading Wednesday, led by gains in energy companies.
+U.S. stocks edged higher in morning trading Wednesday, led by gains in energy companies.
 The price of crude oil climbed back above $70 a barrel a day after the U.S. moved to withdraw from a nuclear accord with Iran.
-Banks rose as bond yields headed higher.
-Health care stocks lagged the market.
+Technology stocks also rose.
+Banks gained as bond yields headed higher.
+Apparel makers, retailers and homebuilders were among the laggards.

-ENERGY: Oil prices rebounded a day after the Trump administration moved to withdraw the U.S. from a 2015 nuclear accord with Iran and reinstall sanctions on the country.
-Benchmark U.S. crude oil climbed $1.72, or 2.5 percent, to $70.78 per barrel in New York.
-Brent crude, which is used to price international oils, gained $1.95, or 2.6 percent, to $76.80 per barrel in London.
+ENERGY: Oil prices rebounded a day after the Trump administration moved to withdraw the U.S. from a 2015 nuclear accord with Iran and reinstate sanctions on the country.
+Benchmark U.S. crude oil climbed $1.91, or 2.8 percent, to $70.97 per barrel in New York.
+Brent crude, which is used to price international oils, gained $2.18, or 2.9 percent, to $77.03 per barrel in London.

-The pickup in oil prices gave energy stocks a boost.
-Range Resources jumped 4.4 percent to $15.
-Occidental Petroleum gained 4 percent to $81.40.
+The pickup in oil prices sent energy stocks higher.
+Marathon Oil added 5 percent to $21.47.
+Occidental Petroleum gained 5.6 percent to $82.55.

 Most Read Business Stories